Automattic/domain-services-client/README.md

-# Automattic Domain Services Client
+Client

-Client code for Automattic's [Domain Services](https://github.com/Automattic/domain-services-api).
+Client code for Automattic's Domain Services.

 ---

+## Purpose

+This library is used to connect a php client to Automattic's domain management service.
+It is currently only intended for use by applications hosted by Automattic and will not work for other use cases.

 ## Installation & Usage